Simple Mortgage Definitions : Mortgage Escrow And PITI

 When you own a home, your fiscal responsibility goes deeper than just making monthly principal + interest payments to the bank.
-You have real estate taxes and homeowners insurance to manage, too.
+Real estate taxes and homeowners insurance are due, too.

-Principal and interest payments are typically due monthly to your lender.
-Real estate taxes are typically due semi-annually to your county or local taxing authority.
+Principal and interest payments are typically due monthly to your lender; real estate taxes are due to your local taxing authority; and homeowners insurance is due to your insurer.

 When a mortgage lender is trying to determine your ability to repay, one area at which it looks is your total monthly housing payment.